urenami/movie-api/README.md

 # myFlix App

 myFlix is a full-stack application that allows users to explore movies, register for an account, update their profile, and create a list of favorite movies.
-It is built with **Node.js/Express** on the backend, **MongoDB** for the database, and has a separate frontend client hosted on Netlify.
+Backend: Node.js/Express API with MongoDB & JWT authentication (deployed on Render)

----
+Frontend: React client (deployed on Netlify)

 ## Features